 Teaching modes (remote, hybrid, in-person) are subject to change at any point.
 Please pay close attention when registering.
 Depending on the timing of a teaching mode change, faculty also may be in contact with students.

-Format: lecture; For fall 2020, this course will be taught remotely, with twice-weekly synchronous Zoom sessions as a class, occasional recorded mini-lectures for asynchronous viewing, and perhaps a few small group Zoom sessions for further discussion.
+Format: lecture; For spring 2021, this course will be taught remotely, with twice-weekly synchronous Zoom sessions as a class.

 Grading: no pass/fail option,

 three 5-7 page essays, a final essay or exam, and participation in class and on GLOW

 this is an introductory course, open to first-year students and sophomores; juniors and seniors may enroll only with the permission of instructor and under special circumstances

 POEC Required Courses